StackStorm/st2docs/docs/source/datastore.rst

 secrets encrypted at rest, in something like Git or a Vault, then import them into StackStorm without having to decrypt.

+Keep in mind that the values need to be encrypted with the same private key which is used by the StackStorm instance in question.

-To save an already encrypted secret in the key-value store, you need to tell StackStorm that the value you are passing in needs to be decrypted prior to storing, so append the ``--decrypt`` flag:
+To save an already encrypted secret in the key-value store, you need to tell StackStorm that the value you are passing in needs is already encrypted and should be treated as such and used as-is.
+This can be done using ``--pre-encrypted`` CLI flag.

 .. code-block:: bash

-    st2 key set api_token XYZ12fsAz310D --encrypt --decrypt
+    st2 key set api_token XYZ12fsAz310D --pre-encrypted

-Pre-encrypted secret keys can be loaded from a JSON/YAML key file by adding the ``decrypt`` property with a boolean value.
+Pre-encrypted secret keys can be loaded from a JSON/YAML key file out of the box.
+All of the values which contain ``encrypted: true`` and ``secret: true`` are considered as pre-encrypted and treated as such.

 JSON